-Governor Mike DeWine signed a new State of Ohio budget into law last week, which includes funds to support The Dolly Parton Imagination Library.
+Governor Mike DeWine signed a new State of Ohio budget into law last week, which includes funds to support Dolly Parton’s Imagination Library.

 The budget grants $5 million to support Imagination Library across the state.
 The funds will cover a portion of the cost of books and mailing.
 This support helps pave the path for every child under the age of five in Cuyahoga County and the State of Ohio to receive a brand new, age-appropriate book in the mail every month.
 The program is free for families.